magento/devdocs/src/cloud/project/new-relic.md

 ## Investigate performance

 New Relic connects and monitors your infrastructure and application using PHP agents.
-After a Cloud environment [connects to New Relic][4], you can log in to your New Relic account to review the data collected by the agent.
+After a Cloud environment [connects to New Relic](#connect-to-new-relic), you can log in to your New Relic account to review the data collected by the agent.

 On the APM Applications page, use the [New Relic APM Overview] to view information about your application.